KaniewskiSoftware/movies-browser-ts-rq/README.md

 - Create custom hooks and utilities for various purposes
 - Enhance search functionality with debouncing for improved performance and user experience

 ## Next Steps

 Upcoming tasks and goals include:

-1. Break down the Tile component
-   - Create a subcomponent to handle role and release date logic
-2. Improve the Tags component to be more generic
-3. Write comprehensive Jest tests for the codebase to ensure its reliability and maintainability
+1. Write comprehensive Jest tests for the codebase to ensure its reliability and maintainability
-4. Add detailed documentation for components, hooks, and utilities to make it easier for others to understand and contribute to the project
-5. Develop a generic DetailsPage that leverages the existing Tile component used for both People and Movies pages, with appropriate conditional variables for seamless integration
-6. Better organize and improve the styling of the project for a more polished look and feel
-7. Continuously identify and fix bugs to ensure a smooth and reliable user experience
+2. Continuously identify and fix bugs to ensure a smooth and reliable user experience

 By accomplishing these goals, the project will continue to evolve and provide a robust, maintainable, and user-friendly experience.